shawn1m/overture/README.md

 + File: Absolute path like `/path/to/file` is allowed.
 For Windows users, please use properly escaped path like `C:\\path\\to\\file.txt` in the configuration.
 + MinimumTTL: Set the minimum TTL value (in seconds) in order to improve caching efficiency, use `0` to disable.
++ CacheSize: The number of query record to cache, use `0` to disable.
 + RejectQtype: Reject inbound query with specific DNS record types, check [List of DNS record types](https://en.wikipedia.org/wiki/List_of_DNS_record_types) for details.

 #### Domain file example (Find domains and suffix match)